BasirS/BasirS/README.md

 ---

-*Open to collaborations in healthcare analytics, bioinformatics, and data science projects with social impact.*
+*Open to collaborations in healthcare analytics, bioinformatics, and data science projects with social impact. **My Break Through Tech AI Studio project is pinned above** - check it out to see my latest work in statistical modeling and healthcare data analysis!*